 Keep in mind there’s usually a maximum coverage amount—per day and/or per accident—that your auto insurance will pay for your rental car.
 Depending on the details of your policy, the maximum may not cover the full cost of the car rental.

-What Happens After My Claim for a Rental Car is Approved?
+What Happens After Your Claim for a Rental Car is Approved?

 If you make a claim with the other driver’s insurance and they approve your claim, the insurer will likely work with a rental car company to get you a rental.
-Depending on the situation, the car will either be delivered to you or you’ll pick it up from the rental company.
+The car will either be delivered to you or you’ll pick it up from the rental company.

-Again, remember that insurance companies are “cheap.”
+Remember that insurance companies are cheap.
 They may try to offer you the smallest, cheapest vehicle the rental company has.
 But if you filed a claim, they should provide you with a car that is comparable to the vehicle you were driving before the accident.
 If this happens, call your car accident attorney.
-They may be able to tell you to get a rental that is closer to the quality of your own car.
+They may be able to get you a rental that is closer to the quality of your own car.

-If you are getting the rental car through your own rental insurance, your options may be more limited if your policy only covers a certain daily cost.
+Getting the rental car through your own rental insurance could be different.
+Your options may be more limited if your policy only covers a certain daily cost.

-Will I Have to Pay Anything Before the Insurance Company Accepts My Claim?
+Will You Have to Pay Anything Before the Insurance Company Accepts Your Claim?

 The rental car company may ask you for a credit card to put on file before they’ll give you the rental.
 The company might also encourage you to buy insurance to cover the car while you’re driving it.
 This is usually unnecessary, especially if you already have collision insurance through your car insurance company.

 In some cases, the other driver’s insurance company will drag out their decision or challenge who is actually at fault.
 This is difficult because you need something to drive now but don’t yet have an insurance offer.
-If you don’t have rental coverage through your own insurance, you might be left paying out-of-pocket until a settlement is made to reimburse your costs.
+If you don’t have rental coverage through your own insurance, you might find yourself paying out-of-pocket until a settlement reimburses your costs.

-If you cannot afford to pay out of pocket for a rental car, a lawyer may be able to help you fight for a speedier settlement.
-Since working with most personal injury lawyers is no-risk (they don’t get paid unless they win you money), we recommend scheduling a free consultation with an attorney who can walk you through your options.
+If you can’t afford to pay out of pocket for a rental car, a lawyer could help you fight for a speedier settlement.
+Our attorneys don’t get paid unless they win you money.
+That makes working with most personal injury lawyers no-risk.
+We recommend scheduling a free consultation with an attorney who can walk you through your options.

 For a free legal consultation, call 404-400-4000

-Need Help with Your Car Accident Claim in Georgia?
+Get Help with Your Car Accident Claim in Georgia

 John Foy & Associates has been helping car accident victims get paid what they deserve for more than two decades.
 We know what it takes to win cases, and we work solely for accident victims.
 If you need help with getting a rental car—or any other aspects of your claim—after an accident, call us today for a FREE consultation to discuss the details.
 To get started, call 404-400-4000 or fill out the form on this page to get your free consultation.